prs513rosewood/uvw/README.md

 for more info). `UnstructuredGrid` performs a sanity check of the connectivity to see if the number of nodes matches the cell type.

+If you work with large amounts of unstructured data, consider checking out [meshio](https://github.com/nschloe/meshio) which provides many different read/write capabilities for various unstructured formats, some of which are supported by VTK and are better than VTK's simple XML format.

 ## List of features

 Here is a list of what is available in UVW: